Lung Surgery - UW

 For questions about having surgery, refer to the First Day Surgery Booklet.

 This picture shows normal lungs.
-Your doctor will use the picture to describe what has happened to your lungs and explain what may happen during surgery.
+Your right lung has 3 lobes and left lung has 2 lobes..
+Your doctor may use the picture on the next page to describe what has happened to your lungs and explain what may happen during surgery.

 There are 2 types of incisions for lung surgery.
 Typically, you will only have one type, but in some cases you may need both.